nareshbhatia/mobx-state-router/README.md

 ```

 ### RouterView
 The `RouterView` component watches the router state and instantiates the associated UI component.
 It expects two props: the `routerStore` and a `viewMap`.
-The `viewMap` is a simple mapping from routeNames to the associated React components.
+The `viewMap` is a simple mapping from `routeNames` to React components.

 ```
 export interface ViewMap {